DHTMLX/docs-todolist/docs/guides/working_with_server.md

 }
 ~~~

-When any change occurs on the server, it returns the name of the modified element.
-These names can vary depending on the server logic.
+When any change occurs, the server returns the name of the modified element.
+Names vary depending on the server logic.

-The data updated on the client side will be placed in the **obj** argument of the `function(obj: any)` function.
-To specify an operation, there is a `type: string` field.
-It can take the following values:
+Client-side data updates appear in the `obj` argument of the `function(obj: any)` function.
+Use the `type: string` field to specify the operation.
+The field accepts the following values:

 - For **tasks**: `"add-task"`, `"update-task"`, `"delete-task"`, `"move-task"`, `"clone-task"`
 - For **projects**: `"add-project"`, `"update-project"`, `"delete-project"`, `"move-project"`, `"clone-project"`

-In the following code snippet you can see the implementation details:
+The following code snippet implements custom server event handling:

 ~~~js {}
 const todoInstance = new todo.ToDo("#root", config);